 Dublin is an attractive city for international students and there are a ton of reasons why.
 Before you decide to study in Dublin though, here’s an introduction to some practical information about what you can expect from city’s tertiary education system.

-Dublin has four world-ranking universities
+Dublin has five world-ranking universities

 Just across the border in Kildare, there is also the university town of Maynooth which is home to another world-ranking institution called NUI Maynooth.